Matching methods for truncation by death problems: Simulation studies

-We compared our matching-based approach to the model-assisted weighting-based estimator of \cite{ding2017principal} (DL), which uses the estimated principal scores.
+We also considered the model-assisted weighting-based estimator of \cite{ding2017principal} (DL), which uses the estimated principal scores.
 This estimator was found by the authors to be more efficient than the simple weighting estimator.

+As indicated in Section \ref{SubSubSec:Scenarios}, we considered scenarios with misspecification of the functional form of the principal score model and/or the outcome model.
+Additionally, for analyses using the principal scores, we repeated the analyses under different (possibly incorrect) specified values for $\xi$, denoted by $\xi_{assm} \in \{0,0.05,0.1,0.2\}$.